-The Dual Enrollment Application for Spring 2019 and Fall 2019 is open.
+The Dual Enrollment Application for Fall 2019 and Spring 2020 is open.

 All required documents, transcripts (high school and/or college) or home educated portfolio, and test scores must be submitted by the following deadlines for admissions consideration.
 No exceptions to our admissions standards or deadline dates will be considered.
 Please allow ample time for receipt and processing of all documents and test scores.
 Processing time of applicants varies based on the number of applicants and the time of year.

 Completing an application for admission by the priority deadline guarantees priority registration for college classes.
 Priority registration is a great benefit to students that wish to tailor their class schedules with high school or extracurricular activities.

 Fall Final Deadline: April 15, 2019

 Please note the last test we will accept for our April deadline is the March SAT.

 - Minimum 3.0 GPA as recalculated by KSU, in courses used to satisfy the 17 College-Preparatory Curriculum (CPC) requirements in English, Mathematics, Natural Science, Social Science and Foreign Language (see Staying on Course link below.